 Each question you read will present a different interesting problem for you to solve.
 Each problem consists of a few common parts:

 Let's look at Vases from AIO 2019 as an exaple.
 See if you can spot all the sections described above.
 Then give the problem a shot!
 There are some templates provided below to help you get started.
-Feel free to use them if you're not comfortable with reading/writing files.
+Feel free to use them if you're not comfortable with reading input and writing output.
 Click on the hint if you're stuck coming up with a solution.

 /*